JezCruz/JezCruz/README.md

 * 🔭 Currently building real-world projects using Python & Web Technologies
 * 🌱 Learning JavaScript, SQL, and DevOps fundamentals
 * 🎯 Goal: Become a solid full-stack developer
 * ⚡ Mindset: Consistency > Motivation
+* ✝️ I believe Jesus Christ is the way
+  --- I can do all things through Him who strengthens me. ---

 ---